sjstretton/screwed/02-ProgressAndProblems.md

 What would an economy fit for our children look like?
 A society and economy that promoted the wealth and happiness of its citizens.
 Such a framework would define, create, preserve and fairly distribute wealth, both natural and man-made.
 Fulfilling the happiness requirement needs a different metric, encompassing both economic security and satisfaction of needs.
 Overall, an economy that is good for people and for the planet is one that functions well.

-## What are the Economic Conditions for Sustainable Widely-Spread Prosperity?
+## The Economic Conditions for Wide-Spread Prosperity

 To define such a society, we need first to determine the economic conditions that would be necessary for sustainable and wide-spread prosperity.